This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 Pros

-• 4K@60Hz output from a USB-C or Thunderbolt port is the correct spec for connecting a second display to a modern laptop — this adapter handles any monitor up to 4K resolution at full 60Hz without the bandwidth limitations that cheaper USB-C-to-HDMI adapters introduce at 4K
+- 4K@60Hz output from a USB-C or Thunderbolt port handles any monitor up to 4K at full 60Hz, without the bandwidth limits cheaper USB-C-to-HDMI adapters introduce at 4K

-• Aluminum housing prevents the thermal buildup that degrades cheaper plastic adapters after months of sustained use — the build quality reflects Anker's mid-range product positioning
+- Aluminum housing prevents thermal buildup that degrades cheaper plastic adapters after months of sustained use

 Cons

-• This adapter handles one display — connecting a second monitor still requires either a second USB-C port or a dock with multiple video outputs; most laptops only support one independent display through USB-C adapters without a full dock
+- Handles one display only — a second monitor still requires another USB-C port or a dock with multiple video outputs

-• No cable included — you still need a DisplayPort cable between the adapter and the monitor; this adds a small additional cost if you don't already have one in your cable drawer
+- No cable included — a DisplayPort cable between adapter and monitor is a separate purchase if you don't already have one

-• On Apple M1 and M2 MacBook Air and 13-inch MacBook Pro, native macOS limitations restrict external display output to one monitor regardless of adapter or dock used — this is a macOS limitation, not a product defect
+- On M1 and M2 MacBook Air and 13-inch MacBook Pro, macOS limits external display output to one monitor regardless of adapter — an Apple platform limitation, not a product defect